Deselect Start Animation by Drawing the Chart Background: A full breakdown

 - Debouncing: Use debouncing to limit the frequency of the

-mousemoveortouchmoveevent handlers. - Throttling: Use throttling to ensure that the gesture recognition logic is not executed too frequently.
+mousemoveortouchmoveevent handlers. - Throttling: Use throttling to confirm that the gesture recognition logic is not executed too frequently.

 - Canvas Optimization: Optimize the canvas rendering performance by using techniques such as double buffering and minimizing the number of draw calls.